Segment Anything in 3D with Radiance Fields: Related Work

-\paragraph{2D Segmentation} Since FCN~\cite{fcn} has been proposed, research on 2D image segmentation has experienced a rapid growth.
-Various sub-fields of segmentation have been explored deeply by numerous studies~\cite{maskrcnn,panoptic-seg,deeplab,pspnet}.
+Since FCN~\cite{fcn} has been proposed, research on 2D image segmentation has experienced a rapid growth.
+Various sub-fields of segmentation have been explored deeply by numerous studies~\cite{segnet,maskrcnn,panoptic-seg,deeplab,pspnet,shen2023survey}.
 With transformers~\cite{transformer,vit} entering the field of segmentation, many new segmentation architectures~\cite{setr,maskformer,mask2former,segmenter,segformer} have been proposed and the whole field of segmentation has been further developed.
-A recent significant breakthrough in this field is the Segment Anything Model (SAM)~\cite{sam}.
-As an emerging vision foundation model, SAM is recognized as a potential game-changer, which aims to unify the 2D segmentation task by introducing a prompt-based segmentation paradigm.
-An analogous model to SAM is SEEM~\cite{seem}, which also exhibits impressive open-vocabulary segmentation capabilities.
+A significant breakthrough in this field is the Segment Anything Model (SAM)~\cite{sam}.
+As an emerging vision foundation model, SAM aims to unify the 2D segmentation task by introducing a prompt-based segmentation paradigm. {The emergence of SAM triggered a new round of research boom, with numerous studies aiming to refine its capabilities.
+These enhancements range from efficient fine-tuning techniques~\cite{tunesam1,tunesam2,hqsam} to methods for distillation-based acceleration~\cite{fastsam, mobileSAM}.
+Furthermore, SAM has been extended into various domains, including but not limited to medical image analysis~\cite{medicalSAM, mazurowski2023segment, wu2023medical, deng2023segment}, concealed object detection~\cite{ConcealedSAM, tang2023can}, image editing~\cite{yu2023inpaint}, remote sensing~\cite{chen2024rsprompter} and 3D bird's eye view (BEV) sensing~\cite{zhang2023sam3d}.} An analogous model to SAM is SEEM~\cite{seem}, which exhibits impressive open-vocabulary segmentation capabilities.